Outdoor Research Helium - Women's Review

 Our Analysis and Test Results

-The Outdoor Research Helium is constructed from Pertex Shield Diamond Fuse fabric made of 30D ripstop nylon.
-This impressive outerwear technology delivers a water-resistant and breathable garment that is exceptionally lightweight and compact.
+The Outdoor Research Helium is constructed from 2.5-layer Pertex Shield Diamond Fuse fabric made of 30D ripstop nylon.
+This impressive outerwear technology delivers an exceptionally lightweight and compact water-resistant garment that stuffs into its left-hand pocket for an easy-to-stash-and-carry emergency layer no matter how light you plan to travel.

 Performance Comparison